-It is a well-known fact that small businesses (SMBs) are at the core of the US economy and are the largest employer in almost every sector.
+Small businesses (SMBs) are at the core of the US economy.
+They are the largest employer in almost every sector.
 Despite this, it has been proven to be extremely difficult for business owners to find favorable financing to sustain and grow their business.
 In fact, many have found that it is far more difficult to finance their operation than it is to run it.
-In this piece I’ll discuss how to get funding for a small business and the many financing options that are available to SMBs.

 Recently, a business owner asked me about which type of financing was best for him.
 The obvious answer is: the type of financing for which you will qualify.
-But this answer not only creates the first obstacle you’ll encounter on the road to funding, it will also set the tone for your capital search.
+This will set the tone for your capital search.
 Obviously, the primary goal is to find the type of financing that offers you the most money for the lowest cost and the longest repayment terms – with the fewest downsides.
 The reality is that this set of terms will vary wildly depending upon the credit quality of the applicant.
 A problem for many SMB owners is that they develop a preconceived notion of what their financing SHOULD look like as opposed to what it will REALLY look like based on the credit quality of the borrower.

 The first thing you should do when embarking on your search for financing is ask yourself one question – Am I bankable?
 This is a broad term that indicates if you can go to your bank and obtain a loan or equipment financing under traditional terms or with the benefit of an SBA Guarantee.
 In my years of experience in business finance and as a SMB owner, I can say that the vast majority of SMBs are NOT bankable, even when they have heard their banker say that they could obtain a loan.
 Terms for traditional financing are rarely presented realistically during the application process and most applications are rejected because the borrower cannot meet the requirements of the lending institution.